NethermindEth/Paprika/docs/design.md

 1. An entry of type `StorageTreeRootPageAddress` provides a page address where to jump to find the storage cells of the given account
 1. `StorageTreeStorageCells` create a usual Paprika trie, with the extraction of the nibble with the biggest count if needed as a separate page
 1. All the entries are stored in [FixedMap](#fixedmap), where a small hash `ushort` is used to represent the slot

-### Merkle construct

-From Ethereum point of view, any storage mechanism needs to be able to calculate the `StateRootHash`.
-This hash allows to verify whether the block state is valid.
-How it is done and what is used underneath is not important as long as the store mechanism can provide the answer to the ultimate question: _what is the StateRootHash of the given block?_.

-The Merkle construct is in the making and it will be update later.

 ## Learning materials